LaraSchmidberger/retype/guides/getting-started.md

 icon: rocket
 tags: [guide]
 ---
-# Lara is a putita Getting Started
+# Lara is Getting Started

 Getting started with Retype is super quick and you can be up and running within seconds.